nasa/icarous/apps/SBN/doc/cfs_sbn.md

 SBN Build and Configuration
 ---------------------------
-SBN is built like any other cFS application, either via specifying it in the the `TGT#_APPLISTS` parameter in the targets.cmake (for the CMake build) or `THE_APPS` in the Makefile (for the "classic" build).
-Protocol modules (`sbn_udp`, `sbn_tcp`, `sbn_dtn`, ...) should also be specified as an application in the build process (and the module should be linked or copied to the apps source directory).
-SBN must be defined as an application in the `cfe_es_startup.scr` script but Modules should *not* be defined there.
+SBN is built like any other cFS application, either via specifying it in the the `TGT#_APPLISTS` parameter in the targets.cmake.
+Protocol modules (`sbn_udp`, `sbn_tcp`, `sbn_dtn`, ...) must also be specified as an application in the build process and loaded by ES after the core SBN application.

-SBN uses two tables, the "conf" table for configuring which modules to load and which networks and peers to communicate with and the "remap" table for identifying which Message ID's should be remapped or filtered before sending to specific peers.
+SBN uses two tables, the "conf" table for configuring which modules to connect and which networks and peers to communicate with and the "remap" table for identifying which Message ID's should be remapped or filtered before sending to specific peers.